roadsnail/Pi-ve/README.md

 Next - Add about 1 day to download and configure the software

-Result - A standalone Heating/Hot Water Controller, lots of fun, and a chance to learn how to configure a Pi, MQTT broker, Node-RED and koenkk's Zigbee2MQTT software/firmware
+Result - A standalone Heating/Hot Water Controller, lots of fun, and a chance to learn how to configure a Pi, MQTT broker, Node-RED and Koenkk's Zigbee2MQTT software/firmware

 Alternatively buy a Hive Active system and install, but where's the fun and education in that?